sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> (
   "/Chat",
   () => new Chat () {
-    // To ignore the Sec-WebSocket-Extensions header.
+    // To ignore the extensions requested from a client.
     IgnoreExtensions = true
   });
 ```

-If it's set to `true`, the server doesn't return the Sec-WebSocket-Extensions header in the connection response.
+If it's set to `true`, the server doesn't return the **Sec-WebSocket-Extensions header** in the connection response.

-I think that this is useful when you get something error in connecting the server and exclude the extensions as a cause of the error.
+I think this is useful when you get something error in connecting the server and exclude the extensions as a cause of the error.

 ### Secure Connection ###